Josh Jung Player Props: Rangers vs. Red Sox

-The Texas Rangers, including Josh Jung (batting .282 in his past 10 games, with two doubles, two home runs, two walks and seven RBI), battle starter Brayan Bello and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.
+The Texas Rangers, including Josh Jung (.268 on-base percentage in past 10 games, 53 points below season-long percentage), take on starter Kutter Crawford and the Boston Red Sox at Fenway Park, Thursday at 7:10 PM ET.

-He strung together two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Red Sox.
+He had a hitless showing in his most recent game (0-for-4) against the Red Sox.

 Josh Jung Game Info & Props vs. the Red Sox